Middle East Crisis Response Guidance - For students, SUs, officers and student groups

 ![]() |

-Don’t stand by if you witness antisemitism, Islamophobia, or anti-Palestinian abuse or violence take place – report it, have the difficult conversation with a friend, take action |
+Don’t stand by if you witness antisemitism, Islamophobia, anti-Palestinian or anti-Israeli abuse or violence – report it, have the difficult conversation, and take action if it is safe to do so |

 ![]() |